HIRO-group/hiro_ros_arm_controller/README.md

 # HIRO ROS Arm Controller
 `hiro_ros_arm_controller`

-A high level API for controlling robotic arms in ROS.
+A high level API (in the form of a ROS package) for controlling robotic arms in ROS.
 It works for both simulation and real robots.

 # Supported Robotic Arms